Brett-Tanner/Journal/2024/Apr_24.md

 ## April 22nd

+- [x] Move some AMs around
+- [x] PDF research
+- [x] Attempt to resolve rubocop issues

+#### CSV Upload

+- [x] Displays overall status as sticky heading at top, moves between checking, uploading, done

+## April 22nd

 ### Materials

 - Handle daily attendance in the LMS?

+#### PDFs

+- DailyActivity PDF
+  - [] Background
+    - Doesn't show up when attached by adding in background option to ::new constructor
+    - Unsure if ::generate works as decent amount of refactoring required
+  - [] Subtype
+  - [] Title
+  - [] Goal
+  - [] Warning
+    - Shown conditionally, hide if there isn't one
+  - [] Image
+  - [] Lang goals by level
+  - [] Materials
+  - [] Intro
+    - [] Interesting fact
+  - [] Instructions
+    - [] Large groups
+  - [] Outro
+  - [] Teacher tips
+  - [] Elementary/Kindy

 #### CSV Upload

+- Displays overall status as sticky heading at top, moves between checking, uploading, done
+  - [] Also track totals for pending, failures, successes
+    - Use a separate Stimulus controller on the turbo response whose connect action updates the count appropriately
 - Write response templates
   - [] Update
-- [] Displays overall status as sticky heading at top, moves between checking, uploading, done
-  - [] Also track pending, failures, successes
-- Flesh out controller
-  - [] New is form with a file field for the initial upload
-  - [] When you click upload, a Stimulus controller intercepts the request and parses the CSV
-- [] Populates list with children as they're processed, given 'pending' status
-- [] Once a child is processed, push it to queue and start uploading
-  - Have max concurrent uploads, maybe 2 or 3
-  - Moves to done once all are processed and uploaded
-  - If there's a network error (or timeout), give an option to retry
+- [] If there's a network error (or timeout), give an option to retry
-- [] Once the child is uploaded, controller sends back either

-  - JSON indicating success which a stimulus controller uses to modify the child row
-  - A turbo-stream to replace the child row with a success version

-- [] Add staff uploads as well
+- [] Add staff/parent uploads as well

 - Address GH issues